-In affiliation with University of Louisville, Norton Children’s Cancer Institute physicians treat a broad range of solid tumors, including:
+Norton Children’s Cancer Institute physicians treat a broad range of solid tumors, including:

 Neuroblastoma develops from the tissues that form the sympathetic nervous system.
-The tumor most commonly begins in the abdomen in the tissues of the adrenal gland, but it also may occur in other areas.
+The tumor most commonly begins in the abdomen in the tissues of the adrenal glands, but it also may occur in other areas.
 The average age of diagnosis is about 18 months, but the tumor occasionally is seen in teenagers or young adults.
 In the U.S., about 800 new cases of neuroblastoma are diagnosed each year.

 Retinoblastoma is a rare form of eye cancer that begins in the retina.
 Sixty percent of cases involve only one eye, but in some children, both eyes may be involved.
 The condition is most typically found in children younger than age 4, with the average age of diagnosis at 18 months.
-Retinoblastoma accounts for about 3 percent of all pediatric cancers.
+Retinoblastoma accounts for about 3% of all pediatric cancers.
 About 300 new cases are diagnosed each year.

-Germ cell tumors are cancers that can affect the reproductive cells of the testes or ovaries or occur in other parts of the body, such as the abdomen, chest, neck, head and brain.
+Germ cell tumors are cancers that can affect the reproductive cells of the testes or ovaries, or occur in other parts of the body, such as the abdomen, chest, neck, head and brain.